 Last summer, Sam visited the battlefield.
 “Playing over Richard Howard’s grave was incredibly emotional.
 We were all just stood there, sobbing.
 He was unknown, no one knew anything about him, no one would ever have visited his grave, ever, and all of a sudden, there I was, playing his fiddle to him”.

 Sam Sweeney is a veteran of the mighty Bellowhead, artistic director of the National Folk Youth Ensemble, founder member of the acclaimed instrumental trio Leveret, and a superb instrumentalist at the forefront of the revival in English traditional music.
-The Unfinished Violin is his first solo album, and will be released on Island Records this November.
+The Unfinished Violin is his first solo album.

 Sam Sweeney is supported by PRS Foundation’s Open Fund.